ceevee87/webdev-bootcamp-colt-steele/README.md

-# webdev-bootcamp-colt-steele
+# webdev-learning-projects
 coding assignments and other experiments related to front/back end web development course on Udemy.

-I am starting off with a project that is later in the course called, YelpCamp.
-This is my first cut of code (it is not nearly done at all).
+I am starting off with a campground project that lists a variety of (bogus) campgrounds, pictures, comments, user authentication, persistence with MongoDB, and server side development with Node.

-Later, I will add in previous assignment as I see fit.